avi9664/tp/README.md

 Just as a caution, the UI is a little snarky.
 Adds some character.

 ## Installing modules:
-- Download anaconda!
+- I suggest downloading anaconda!
 (For Pyrosm, installing with pip seems to be a bit tricky.
 You can try though and let me know if it works.)
 - If using Conda, make sure your interpreter is set to `Python 3.9.13 ('base')`.
 You may have to uninstall regular ol' Python.
-- Install numpy, pandas, tqdm (https://github.com/tqdm/tqdm) and pyrosm (https://pyrosm.readthedocs.io/en/latest/installation.html)
+- Make sure that you have `numpy`, `pandas`, `glob`, `tqdm` (https://github.com/tqdm/tqdm) and `pyrosm` (https://pyrosm.readthedocs.io/en/latest/installation.html)
+- I highly recommend loading a city because I had insufficient time to figure out how to load an entire country.
+Processing a gigantic csv file will probably make your computer explode.

 ## How to run on your local computer:
-- Run `loadData.py` to get a csv of a city.
-The default I'm using is San Francisco, and for the purposes of test-running, should be kept at San Francisco (for now).
-- Run `mainApp.py` to play the game!
+- Run `mainApp.py` to start the app!
-- The first location that comes up (for testing reasons) is Sutro Tower.
-It should appear on the center of your map.
-Click on it to test the win sequence!
-After that, the game should behave regularly.
+- before pressing "Play Game", click on "Load Data" and load a .csv file.
+The .csvs themselves, which are downloaded through `pyrosm`, may have strange bits of data that make the game crash.
+That's on the modules, not me.
+- on that note, please don't add any of your own funny csvs into this folder unless they were created through the `loadData` function.
+The game may read your csv by accident because of how the `glob` module works. (side note: I like the name glob.
+It's a funny name :D)